56 bis, av de la Lanterne, 06200 Nice, France +33 4 93 29 84 25 info@serviceazur.com

-The European regulation, published in the official European Union newspaper on July 27, 2012, entered into force on August 17, 2015 (it took time for each member state of the European Union to put its own legislation in order).
-The regulation is applied in 25 European Union countries (with the exception of Denmark, Great Britain and Ireland).
+The European Regulation published in the Official Journal of the European Union on July 27, 2012, came into effect on August 17, 2015 (it took time for each European Union member state to align its own legislation).
+The Regulation will be applicable in 25 European Union countries (excluding Denmark, the United Kingdom, and Ireland)."

 Inheritance Law